wombleton/gitlaw-nz/acts/C/Corporations (Investigation and Management) Act 1989.md

 *   (1) Subject to this Part, a statutory manager of a corporation may,---

-    *   (a) in the case of a corporation that may be put into liquidation under the Companies Act 1955 or the [Companies Act 1993][96], apply under either of those Acts to put the corporation into liquidation:
+    *   (a) in the case of a corporation that may be put into liquidation under the [Companies Act 1993][95], apply under that Act to put the corporation into liquidation:

     *   (b) in the case of a corporation that may be wound up or put into liquidation or dissolved under any other Act, take such steps as are provided for in that Act for the winding up or liquidation or dissolution of that corporation.